 Dental Crowns and Veneers in Charlotte, NC

 A dental crown or “cap,” is a laboratory-fabricated cover that fits over the entire tooth.
-It can be made out of gold, porcelain, or combination of both, and looks like a natural teeth.
-Crowns from Park Crossing Dentistry are typically used to restore a tooth's function and appearance when the tooth has become broken down due to trauma, decay, fracture, wear, or after the tooth has had a root canal.
+It can be made out of gold, porcelain, or combination of both, and looks like natural teeth.
+Crowns from Park Crossing Dentistry are typically used to restore a tooth’s function and appearance when the tooth has become broken down due to trauma, decay, fracture, wear, or after the tooth has had a root canal.

 At Park Crossing Dentistry, we strive to be as conservative as possible in our approach to treatment.
 Many times a simple filling will repair a tooth to its original function and appearance.
 But if that is not possible due to the remaining amount of natural tooth structure, we highly recommend putting a crown on a tooth.
 The risk of not treating could be a fracture of the tooth to where it is no longer restorable and therefore would have to be pulled.

 Dental crowns are also used to attach bridges, cover implants, and to prevent a cracked tooth from breaking.
-Crowns also can be placed for esthetic reasons, such as when a patient has discolored, stained, or worn down teeth that he or she would like restored to a natural appearance.
+Crowns also can be placed for aesthetic reasons, such as when a patient has discolored, stained, or worn down teeth that he or she would like restored to a natural appearance.

 After an application of a local anesthetic, like you would get for a filling, the tooth will be reduced a little in size to make room for the new crown.
 An impression (mold) is made and the impression is sent to a high quality dental laboratory which custom makes the crown specifically for each patient.
 A temporary crown is placed over the reduced tooth until the permanent crown is ready, typically in less than 2 weeks.
 Your doctor will give you options for the material your crown can be made out of.
 Generally, they will be tooth colored and made of porcelain.
 After the permanent crown returns from the lab, it is permanently cemented into place.
 If you select a tooth colored crown it will look like the other teeth in your mouth.